MGross21/armctl/CONTRIBUTING.md

 uv run ruff format .
 ```

-> All code must be properly formatted and pass type checks.
+> All code must be properly formatted.
 Please resolve any issues reported by these tools prior to opening a pull request.

 ✅ **(Optional) Running Tests Locally:**